DigitalPublishingToolkit/TOD15-Online-Courtship/md/18_TVshows-ozustun-Final.md

 about impact of televisions.

-Rather than assessing the direct impact marriage shows broadcasted on Turkish television has on it’s audience or it’s indirect impact on society, this study aims to figure out the purpose of these shows.
+Rather than assessing the direct impact marriage shows broadcasted on Turkish television has on it's audience or it's indirect impact on society, this study aims to figure out the purpose of these shows.
 In order to do this, a wider perspective is needed.